Indk0/Rock-Paper-Scissors-Mini-Project/README.md

 ## Tools Used
 ### [Codedex](https://www.codedex.io/python/checkpoint-project/rock-paper-scissors)  - Used to get project specification.
-### Chat GTP - Used to check for errors and troubleshoot code.
+### ChatGTP - Used to check for errors and troubleshoot code.
 ### [Real Python](https://realpython.com/python-rock-paper-scissors/) - Used to get coding inpiration.
 ### GitHub - Host code and ReadMe file.
 ### VS Code - Create code and ReadMe.